 A perfect fit in Boulder.
 Boulder is full of like-minded souls for whom marrying business with giving is second nature.
 In fact, Boulder has the highest per-capita concentration of B Corps in the nation.
 Those are companies where environmental conservation and social responsibility are equally as important as revenues.
 Plus, a large number of nonprofits means a broader range of group opportunities.

 Colorado Wilderness Corporate and Teams

 The folks at Colorado Wilderness Corporate & Teams are long-time pros in bringing groups together in the Boulder area.
 They will design a community program specific to your values and philanthropic preferences.
 Past projects have included assembling bikes for kids in need (with team competitions built into the activity), building prosthetic hands for people around the world who cannot afford the devices, trail maintenance gamified to become team adventures and community service projects that suit your group.
 CBST Adventures, another branch of Colorado Wilderness Corporate & Teams, has additional community impact options.
-Learn more here and ask about custom ideas at firstname.lastname@example.org.
+Ask about custom ideas at email@example.com.

 Group size: 10-350+

 There With Care

 Boulder-headquartered There With Care supports families with critically ill children.
 Visiting groups can assemble care bags and other items, like bundles of books, LEGO kits and no-sew blankets, to be sent out to families.
 Projects vary based on the interests and size of the group.
 Email firstname.lastname@example.org for more info.